songmin9813/numpy_Module/README.md

 # numpy_Module
-Learning how to use numpy muodule
+Learning how to use numpy module